 As the coronavirus health crisis continues to affect our daily lives, many of us are struggling to find a silver lining.
-The daily headlines can feel heavy and social distancing continues to be the norm.
-If you’re searching for ways to stay optimistic during this uncertain time, you’re not alone.
+The daily headlines can feel heavy.
+Masks are still being worn.
+Cancellations and disruptions to our routines are on the rise as the Omicron variant moves through our communities.
+If you feel like you’re languishing or you’re searching for ways to stay optimistic during this uncertain time, you’re not alone.

 Studies show there are many benefits to optimism.
 Optimists tend to live longer, healthier and less stressful lives than their pessimistic peers.
 In addition, an optimistic outlook encourages persistence which often leads to a successful outcome.
 Positive thinking doesn’t mean you’re in denial about the reality of a situation.
 It’s a tool that helps you face challenges, focusing on solutions instead of becoming overwhelmed by fear or hopelessness.

 - Make up mantras.
 You are not alone.
 We’re all in this together.
 These aren’t just snappy sayings for t-shirts; they’re positive affirmations that can be a powerful tool in helping to shape your outlook.
 Pick one that resonates with you and repeat it often.

 - Focus on successes.
 Remembering challenges you have overcome in the past can help inspire you to face future roadblocks.
 Tough times can become learning opportunities.